yCatDev/uimgui-vr/README.md

 ![vr-mode-demo](.Documentation/vrmode.avif)

 This is a fork of the UImGui project by [psydack](https://github.com/psydack/uimgui) with several improvements I've made for my own needs and which I may continue to develop in the future.
+Tested on Unity 6 LTS and Unity 2022 LTS.

 ## Key Differences from Original UImGui